Two Loves: Production

-Once she saw the script based on her novel, Sylvia Ashton-Warner declined to have anything to do with the film.
+By March 1959, MGM had purchased the rights to Sylvia Ashton-Warner's novel Spinster.
+Four months later, Ben Maddow was hired to write the screenplay.
+Ashton-Warner read the script and therefore declined to have anything to do with the film.
 She later commented: "Judging by the script I read, I believe [the film] would have deserved every harsh word it got.
 I particularly liked the critic who said it was a minor film but a major disgrace."